Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/schema-creation.md

 ### Product list items

 The `ProductListItemsItem` object includes details for a product that was selected by the customer.
-A list of  `ProductListItemsItem` objects can be used to identity the products with which the customer has interacted.
+The following `ProductListItemsItem` objects can be used to identity the products with which the customer has interacted.

 - SKU - Unique identifier for a product that was defined by the vendor.
 - currencyCode - The ISO 4217 alphabetic currency code used to price the product.